Question:What should I do if my child has an IEP but is not making any progress?

 Because you feel that your child is not making progress, it is important to request an IEP meeting as soon as possible.
 At this meeting, there should be a detailed discussion about the type of assistance your child is receiving and for how long each day.
 You should also ask her teachers if your child is making progress toward meeting her IEP goals and objectives.
 Request documentation, such as your child's work samples and assessments, to support their claim.

-You can also contact the Parent Advocacy Resource Center in your state.
+You can also contact the Parent Advocacy Resource Center in your state or find other local support centers .
 They may be able to provide you with information, suggestions, and guidance specific to your child's needs.

-Parents can be the strongest and most knowledgeable advocates for their children, so trust your instincts and don't give up until your child receives the type of education that she needs and to which she is entitled!
+Parents can be the strongest and most knowledgeable advocates for their children, so trust your instincts and don't give up until your child receives access to education that meets his or her needs!

 It is important to plan the move far enough in advance to make sure your childs current IEP is clear and specific before you go.